nervetattoo/li3_twig/README.markdown

 ### Configuration

-- First enable the plugin inside your Lithium app by adding the following to your `bootstrap/libraries.php` file:
+- First enable the library inside your Lithium app by adding the following to your `bootstrap/libraries.php` file:

 ```
 Libraries::add('li3_twig', array(